Ventile-Client/Download/README.md

 ## NOTES

- - If you run into any errors, open and issue or report it as v!bug in our discord server!
+ - If you run into any errors, open and issue or report it in our discord server
  - It does take a bit to open the launcher the first time you install
- - Do not open the installer twice, as this MAY cause an error !
+ - Do not open the installer twice, as this MAY cause an error!